Culture of Ulster

 Ulster is one of the four provinces of Ireland.
 Due to large-scale plantations of people from Scotland and England during the 17th and 18th centuries, as well as decades of conflict in the 20th, Ulster has a unique culture, quite different from the rest of Ireland.
 As all of Northern Ireland lies within Ulster and comprises about 90% of its population, the culture of Northern Ireland is very similar to that of the whole of Ulster.
-In particular, the Ulster Scots, or Scots Irish identity is strong among descendents of the Plantation, notably in counties Antrim, Cavan, Donegal, and Down.
+In particular, the Ulster Scots, or Scots Irish identity is strong among descendants of the Plantation, notably in counties Antrim, Cavan, Donegal, and Down.
 There is also a thriving indigenous Gaelic culture, largely attributed to the GAA and Conradh na Gaeilge.

 Languages

 Ulster English is the English-based dialect of most people in Ulster, including those in the two main cities.
 It represents a cross-over area between Ulster Scots and Hiberno-English.
 The dialect is currently encroaching on the Ulster Scots area, especially in the Belfast commuter belt, and may eventually consume it.
 Ulster Scots, also known as Ullans, Hiberno-Scots, or Scots-Irish, refers to the variety of Scots spoken in parts of Ulster.

 Ulster Irish is the dialect of the Irish language spoken in Ulster.
 The only county in Ulster to include Gaeltacht regions today is County Donegal, so that the term Donegal Irish is often used synonymously.
 Because of historical connections with Ulster, the southern dialects of Scottish Gaelic and Manx share similarities with Ulster Irish.

 Polish and Lithuanian are the most common foreign languages in Ulster.